 - 2 Tablespoons dried lavender buds (see notes below)

-- I purchase my Epsom salt from San Francisco Salt Company.
-I get the pharmaceutical grade
+- If you decide to purchase salt from San Francisco Salt Company, get the pharmaceutical grade of Epsom salt.

 - During the winter months, I like to use the powdered milk over the soda—sometimes the soda can be drying and the powdered milk makes you feel like Cleopatra taking a milk bath

-- I purchase the dried lavender flowers from Majestic Mountain Sage—they have great prices and tons of things to choose from for whatever you want to make
+- I purchase the dried lavender buds from Majestic Mountain Sage—they have great prices and tons of things to choose from for whatever you want to make

 Directions for taking a bath: